w3c/wai-curricula/content/designer/forms-and-widgets.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Give students an interface containing errors and ask them to provide an overall descriptive message informing that there are submission errors.
-Assess how students provide overall informative messages when there are submission errors
-* Practical &mdash; Present students with a form field submission containing errors and ask them to provide notifications about each of the wrongly submitted field, together with suggestions for corrections when possible.
-Assess how students provide appropriate error messages for wrongly submitted fields and how they provide suggestions for corrections when possible.
-* Practical &mdash; Give students a form field that validate on user input and ask them too provide descriptive validation messages.
+* Practical &mdash; Give students a form field that validate on user input and ask them to provide descriptive validation messages.
 Assess how students provide clear validation messages for fields that validate on user input.
-* Practical &mdash;
+* Practical &mdash; Give students an application with notifications coming from different view and ask them to define mechanisms to queue and prioritize such notifications.
+Assess how students prioritize and organize notifications coming from different views.

 {% include excol.html type="end" %}